MBB Consulting: Salaries, Trends, Myths & the MBA

 *** They are also the “youngest” because they have historically recruited more positions at the undergraduate/master’s level so unlikely BCG and McKinsey which have a “diamond” shaped level (the fattest part being the post-MBA role); Bain is a pyramid-shaped where the base (entry-level) is the largest part of their consulting staff.
 Thus you can imagine that more events tend to be geared towards and put together by those in their early 20s than at McKinsey and BCG.

-A-Yes.
-We’ve outlined industry outplacement data for MBA graduates, gleaned from the MBA career reports here:
+Yes.
+We’ve outlined industry outplacement data for MBA graduates gleaned from the MBA career reports here:

 |Consulting Industry||Finance Industry|

-A- The former Stanford Admissions Officers on our SBC team advise, “The GSB is looking for best performers or an interesting twist.
+The former Stanford Admissions Officers on our SBC team say, “The GSB is looking for best performers or an interesting twist.
 Having pursued a paradigm-shift effort at work or otherwise is often helpful.
 Highlight differences such as special talents, experience, adversity, to separate from the pack.”

 Similarly, the former Wharton Admissions Officer on our team recommends that applicants “Demonstrate strong interpersonal skills in the Team Based Discussion interview as a vital way to stand out from the traditional applicant pool.”
 Firm sponsorship, any feeder firm leverage, and identity-driven passions shown through externship or secondment are valuable in the MBA admissions process.

-Q- Can you share sample essay excerpts from successful MBA applicants?
+Q: Can you share sample essay excerpts from successful MBA applicants?
+Sure.